 Ring + MRP for production

 Ring topology with MRP is the standard for industrial automation.
-Fast failover, simple cabling.
+Ring topology delivers fast switchover and simple cabling.

-The previous chapter covered the standards that govern industrial networks.
-Those standards define protocols and security requirements, but they do not dictate how switches connect physically.
+The previous chapter covered the standards governing industrial networks.
+Those standards define protocols and security requirements.
+The standards do not dictate how switches connect physically.
 Topology choices are driven by physical constraints, redundancy requirements, and protocol support.

 In IT networks, a brief outage is an inconvenience.
 In OT networks, a 200 ms outage causes a PLC watchdog timeout and stops production.
-The topology determines how quickly the network recovers from a failure, and whether it recovers at all.
+The topology determines how quickly the network recovers from a disruption — and whether the network recovers.

-A central switch connects to all other switches.
-Simple and easy to manage.
-The core switch is a single point of failure.
+A central switch connects to the other switches.
+Star topology is simple and easy to manage.
+The core switch is a single point of inoperability.
 Mitigate with redundant core switches and LACP or RSTP.

-Use star topology for office areas, small machine cells, and non-critical applications.
+Use star topology for office areas, small machine cells, and non-production applications.

 Switches connect in a closed loop.
-One link is blocked under normal operation.
-When a link fails, the blocked link opens and traffic flows the other way around the ring.
-MRP provides recovery in less than 200 ms.
+1 link is blocked under normal operation.
+When a link becomes inoperable, the blocked link opens and traffic flows the other direction around the ring.
+MRP delivers recovery in less than 200 ms.

-Ring topology is the most common in industrial automation: production lines, conveyor systems, and any application requiring fast redundancy.
+Ring topology is the most common in industrial automation: production lines, conveyor systems, and applications requiring fast redundancy.

 Switches connect in a line with no loop.
-No redundancy.
-A single link failure splits the network.
-Simple and low-cost.
+Daisy-chain topology has no redundancy.
+A single inoperable link splits the network.
+The topology is simple and low-cost.

-Use daisy-chain for simple machine cells, temporary installations, and non-critical monitoring.
+Use daisy-chain for simple machine cells, temporary installations, and non-production monitoring.

 The choice between these topologies depends on the scale of the plant.
-Large plants combine them into a hierarchical architecture.
+Large plants combine the topologies into a hierarchical architecture.

 | Requirement | Recommended Topology |